jdittrich/userNeedResearchBook/text/allURBook.md

 describe…?«) into a closed question (»can you describe… was it…?« /»yes«).

 It is better to tolerate the silence.
-Usually the interviewee will answer in a few seconds.
-If you notice silence you want to fill, count to 3 or 5 before probing further.
+Usually, the participant will answer within a few seconds.
+If you notice silence which you want to fill, count to 3 or 5 before probing further.
 When that set time is up, you can ask about the question rather than giving suggestions, like